Sponsor: Northgate Industries

 These races are among our festival's signature events and have their roots in the Europe - especially in the Netherlands, where long-distance speed skating is popular.
 Skaters use frozen lakes, canals, rivers, and ovals (both indoor and outdoor), and compete in races ranging from 10km to 200km.

-The Silver Skate Festival with host partner the Edmonton Speed Skating Association is pleased to present the 2018 Skating Races.
+The Silver Skate Festival with host partner the Edmonton Speed Skating Association presented the Skating Races.

 Marathon speed skating has its roots in Europe, where this type of long distance speed skating is especially popular in the Netherlands.
 Skaters use frozen lakes, canals, rivers and 400m ovals, both indoor and outdoor.